Corduff: Education

 Schools in the area include St. Patrick's Junior and Senior national schools, and Rath Dara Community College secondary school.
 The Technological University Dublin campus in Blanchardstown is also in the area (a successor to the Institute of Technology, Blanchardstown).

 Transport

 Corduff is served by Dublin Bus route numbers 220 and 236, and night-bus route 39n.
-Corduff is also walking distance from Blanchardstown Village and The Blanchardstown Centre (and the bus routes which serve those areas), as well as Damastown and Ballycoolin Business Parks.
+Corduff is also walking distance from Blanchardstown Village and the Blanchardstown Centre (and the bus routes which serve those areas), as well as Damastown and Ballycoolin Business Parks.
+The National Aquatic Centre and Crowne Plaza Hotel are also nearby.

 Sport

-Corduff football club is one of the largest soccer clubs in Blanchardstown with teams representing different ages and levels.
+Corduff Football Club is one of several soccer clubs in Blanchardstown with teams representing different ages and levels.

 Corduff Shotokan Karate Club was started in 1990, and is affiliated with the United Shotokan Karate Federation (USKF).